aqtrans/gorram/README.md

 A very basic heartbeat is implemented, with the server waiting for a ping from the client every `$interval` seconds, right after connect.
 If the ping is not received, the timer expires and a ticker fires off that alerts every `$interval`+10 seconds until the client re-connects.

-The server holds all configuration information in a TOML file on a per-client basis, and that client config is pushed to the client upon connect.
+The server holds all configuration information in a TOML or YAML file on a per-client basis, and that client config is pushed to the client upon connect.
 [fsnotify](https://github.com/fsnotify/fsnotify) is used to watch and reload and send the config to the client as necessary, as part of the ping/heartbeat.

 The client only needs to be pointed at the server with either it's own TLS certificate and secret key, or a common CA certificate and key in hand, greatly simplifying management of the checks.